dwday/Quadratic-Image-Filter/README.md

-This code is a part of below works.
-Please cite below works if you find it useful.
+This code is a part of below studies.
+Please cite them if you find the code useful for your studies.

 @article{uzun2018accelerated,
   title={An Accelerated Method for Determining the Weights of Quadratic Image Filters},